katzenpost/katzenpost/docker/README.rst

 While the docker-compose test network is running, you can use the ``make dockerdockertest`` targets in the ``client`` and ``catshadow`` directories to run their docker tests (also in docker, but without docker-compose managing the instance where the tests are running).
-When running the docker tests, it may be desirable to add the ``warped=true`` to the make commands (eg, ``make warped=true run-nonvoting-testnet`` here in the docker directory, and ``make warped=true dockerdockertest`` in the client directory) to set the WarpedEpoch build flag.

 You can also connect to the test network with a catshadow client by telling it to use the ``docker/voting_mixnet/client/client.toml`` configuration file.